This dictionary is the first online, searchable dictionary for the Pennsylvania Dutch dialect, also known as Pennsylvania German.

 Like x in E ax or x in G Axt.
 Takes the place in PG (i) of x in G words (PG Hex, Faxe, yuxe, G Hexe, Faxen, juxen); (2) of the x sound and similar sounds in E words and hybrid compounds (PG Bax, Haxet, Mixelfuder, exkyuse).

-The word after the English definition gives the German, dialectic German, French, Latin, or Indian word, as the case may be, of the same stem as the preceding Pennsylvania Dutch word.
-It does not always have the same meaning as the Pennsylvania Dutch word.
+At the end of many—if not most—entries, there is provided the etymology of the Pennsylvania Dutch entry word.
+The etymologies may be German, dialectic German, French, Latin, or Indian, and they do not always have the same meaning as the Pennsylvania Dutch words.
 There is but one word in the dialect of Dutch origin, and that may have come in through the English.
 Although Lambert contends that this shows the absurdity of calling the dialect "Pennsylvania Dutch," we follow the hundreds of years of tradition among the speakers and call the dialect by its rightful name, "Pennsylvania Dutch."

 Lambert provides a lengthy acknowledgement of the sources he consulted when preparing his dictionary.
 We do not repeat those here, as we did not consult the sources that he used.
 Instead, we express our sincerest gratitude for the extraordinary work of Mr. Lambert culminating in his 1924 publication.
-Fortunately enough for the us, the copyright in his dictionary expired in 1953 upon failure to renew it.
+As the result of a possible oversight, the copyright in his dictionary expired in 1953 upon failure to renew it.
 Through this fortunate event, we are able to use this dictionary as the source for this site.